ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/README.md

 We used the following tutorial to set up our database env vars keys, also displayed below: https://github.com/ucsb-cs56-pconrad/sparkjava-rest-mlab-frontend#getting-it-to-run-setting-up-envsh

-#H 1 Getting it to run: setting up env.sh
+# Getting it to run: setting up env.sh

 To run, the usual steps of `mvn compile exec:java` then visiting http://localhost:4567 are a good start.